 K.C.
-Lloyd, DVM, PhD is Professor of Surgery, School of Medicine, and Director of the UC Davis Mouse Biology Program.
-As Principal Investigator/Project Director, Dr. Lloyd is responsible for the planning, direction, and implementation of all MMRRC at UC Davis activities.
-He participates in and responds to decisions of the CC, and leads the MMRRC at UC Davis management team.
+Lloyd, DVM, Ph.D. is a Surgery School of Medicine Professor and Director of the UC Davis Mouse Biology Program.
+As Principal Investigator/Project Director, Dr. Lloyd is responsible for planning, directing, and implementing all MMRRC at UC Davis activities.
+He participates in and responds to decisions of the CC and leads the MMRRC at UC Davis management team.

-Kristin Grimsrud, DVM, PhD is Assistant Clinical Professor in the Department of Pathology and Laboratory Medicine, School of Medicine.
-Dr. Grimsrud serves as co-investigator and deputy project director of the MMRRC at UC Davis, and has academic training in comparative pathology.
+Kristin Grimsrud, DVM, Ph.D., is an Assistant Clinical Professor in the Department of Pathology and Laboratory Medicine, School of Medicine.
+Dr. Grimsrud serves as co-investigator and deputy project director of the MMRRC at UC Davis and has academic training in comparative pathology.
 Dr. Grimsrud ensures vivarium services meet Consortium guidelines.
-She oversees the animal health status and reporting for imported and distributed lines, and is the alternate representative of the MMRRC at UC Davis to the CC.
+She oversees the animal health status and reporting for imported and distributed lines and is the alternate representative of the MMRRC at UC Davis to the CC.

 Internal Scientific Advisors

-Denise Imai-Leonard, DVM, PhD, Diplomate ACVP is Director of the Comparative Pathology Laboratory (CPL) in the School of Veterinary Medicine, and co-coordinator of the Laboratory Animal Pathology Residency and Fellowship at UC Davis.
+Denise Imai-Leonard, DVM, Ph.D., Diplomate ACVP, is the Director of the Comparative Pathology Laboratory (CPL) in the School of Veterinary Medicine and co-coordinator of the Laboratory Animal Pathology Residency and Fellowship at UC Davis.
 As an expert on infectious diseases of mice, Dr. Imai-Leonard advises the MMRRC-UCD on diagnostic support elements, infectious disease surveillance, and issues related to mouse dysmorphologies.

-Abhijit Chaudhari, PhD is Associate Professor of Radiology and Director of the Center for Molecular and Genomic Imaging (CMGI) in the School of Engineering at UC Davis.
-Dr. Chaudhari conducts research on anatomical imaging at submillimeter resolution, novel imaging approaches, registration and rendering of images from different modalities for comparative analysis, and on non-invasive imaging technology.
+Abhijit Chaudhari, Ph.D., is an Associate Professor of Radiology and Director of the Center for Molecular and Genomic Imaging (CMGI) in the School of Engineering at UC Davis.
+Dr. Chaudhari researches anatomical imaging at the submillimeter resolution, novel imaging approaches registration and rendering of images from different modalities for comparative analysis, and non-invasive imaging technology.
 Dr. Chaudhari advises on issues related to phenotyping mice in which micro-imaging modalities and other unique expertise on campus can add scientific value to users of the MMRRC-UCD.

-David Segal, PhD, is a Professor in the Department of Biochemistry and Molecular Medicine in the School of Medicine at UC Davis.
-Dr. Segal’s research focuses on engineering zinc fingers, TALEs, and CRISPR/Cas nucleases and transcription factors.
+David Segal, Ph.D., is a Professor in the Department of Biochemistry and Molecular Medicine in the School of Medicine at UC Davis.
+Dr. Segal’s research focuses on engineering zinc fingers, TALEs, CRISPR/Cas nucleases, and transcription factors.
 Dr. Segal advises the MMRRC-UCD on genetic management and induced genetic manipulation of mice.

-William Tucker, PhD, MBA is Executive Director of Innovation Access at UC Davis and an expert on patent law and intellectual property.
-Dr. Tucker advises the MMRRC-UCD and the MMRRC National Consortium on issues related to intellectual property, technology transfer, and commercial and for-profit distribution of mouse lines.
+William Tucker, Ph.D., MBA, is the Executive Director of Innovation Access at UC Davis and an expert on patent law and intellectual property.
+Dr. Tucker advises the MMRRC-UCD and the MMRRC National Consortium on intellectual property, technology transfer, and commercial and for-profit distribution of mouse lines.